 Countries identified by BIS that are listed in Supplement No. 3 to part 746 of the EAR, the so-called "Russia and Belarus Exclusions List," are carved out from certain of the expanded Russia and Belarus license requirements.
-Most recently, BIS added Taiwan to the list on 24 February 2023.

 These are countries that BIS has determined "are committed to implementing substantially similar export controls" on Russia and Belarus, and notably include NATO countries and partner nations.
 Countries included on this list are excluded - in whole or in part - from the requirements under the new Russia/Belarus FDP rules (both the general and MEU FDP rule) and the expanded de minimis application to items controlled only for anti-terrorism (AT) reasons or for 9A991 items, which include certain civil aircraft and related parts and components.